-- Identify connections between the arts and cultural and social awareness. - 2.
+- Upon completion of this coursework, a student will be able to:1.
+Identify connections between the arts and cultural and social awareness. - 2.
 Analyze the broader social/historical contexts of works of art. - 3.
 Evaluate the creative expression of self and others.